petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/creating-knowledge-base-articles.md

    ![Enter content for the article.](./creating-knowledge-base-articles/images/03.png)

-1. (Optional) Add attachments to the article. <!--Q: Are the supported file types determined by document library configurations?-->
+1. (Optional) Add attachments to the article.

 1. (Optional) Select a [display page template](../../site-building/displaying-content/using-display-page-templates.md) for the article.
 This configuration overrides the default display page template for Knowledge Base articles.

 1. (Optional) Add [tags](../../content-authoring-and-management/tags-and-categories/tagging-content-and-managing-tags.md) or [categories](../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md) to the article to improve visibility and organization.

 1. (Optional) Set expiration and review dates.
 By default, articles are set to never expire or require review.
-See [Managing the Knowledge Base](./managing-the-knowledge-base.md) for more information. <!--OR SETTINGS ARTICLE?-->
+See [Managing the Knowledge Base](./managing-the-knowledge-base.md) for more information.

 1. (Optional) Relate assets to the article.